 Wind direction

 The averaging procedure for wind direction differs from those of the other variables, since a simple arithmetic average of wind direction is not a meaningful quantity; instead, the time series show the wind direction of the averaged (in space and time, if applicable) wind vector.
 Despite of the somewhat noisy appearance of these plots caused wind direction near south (+/- 180), some general observations are possible.
-In the plot below it can be seen that the WRF model accurately captures the westerly wind tendency in Domain 1 as indicated by the collection of data points between -180 and 0 in the lower portion of the plot which indicates winds with a westerly component.
-The corresponding plot for Domain 2 shows a greater tendency for a southerly component to the wind especially during the warmer months than Domain 1.
+In the plot below it can be seen that the WRF model accurately captures the westerly wind tendency in domain 1 as indicated by the collection of data points between -180 and 0 in the lower portion of the plot which indicates winds with a westerly component.
+The corresponding plot for domain 2 shows a greater tendency for a southerly component to the wind especially during the warmer months than domain 1.